yokosogithub/GeoGit/doc/manpages/source/geojsonimport.rst

 --geom-name	<name>				Instead of using the default name for the geometry field ('geometry'), it will use the passed name.

+--geom-name-auto				Uses the name of the geomettry attribute in the destination tree, if it already exist, to name the geometry field of the data being imported.
+If the destination tree does not exist, or if the data contained in the tree has no geometry, it uses the default name ('geometry').
+It cannot be used with --geom-name

 BUGS
 ****